Building a Fire Pit6:00:00 AM

 We started with the first layer, working diligently to make it level...

-Note: these blocks are heavy!
+Note: these blocks are heavy and don't move easily!

 Spray weed killer and cover the ground with a black weed barrier...